gvwilson/sdxjs/unit-test/index.md

     -   We then execute the registered tests and capture results
     -   When all tests are done, we report
 -   Lots of other designs are possible
-    -   Load files and then inspect them to find and run tests
+    -   E.g., run tests as soon as files load rather than collecting and running later

 ## How should we handle unit testing?